 Let me stress: *What you get out of SXSW is dependent on the prep work you put in.*

-Trying to keep track of every SXSW artist is intimidating until I found that @SXSWMF had put together a comprehensive best of spotify and youtube list, and then an even further condensed Top 20 from that list.
-This playlist is incredibly key for having a good SXSW.
-SXSW is about music discovery, not chasing down big name artist shows.
+Trying to keep track of every SXSW artist is intimidating until I learned that @SXSWMF had put together a comprehensive best of official SXSW artists in a spotify and youtube list, and then an even further condensed Top 20 from that list.
+This playlist is incredibly key --SXSW is about music discovery, not chasing down big name artist shows.
 Find new bands that are up and coming, and you'll be at the front with no line to get in and plenty of space to dance.
-If you're lucky, a lot of these artists will have a chat after their shows too.
+A lot of these artists hang out and chat after their shows too.

 SXSW is a huge marketing testbed wrapped in a music festival.
 There are a million things happening every hour, which can be daunting.
 Here are some good resources: